wangd12rpi/fin-llm/README.md

 ### Motivation

 Financial large Language Models (FinLLMs) have shown remarkable performance, but pre-training LLMs can be computationally expensive.
-The low-rank and quantization techniques are promising.
+The low-rank adaptation and quantization techniques are promising.

 ### Current XBRL Tasks